YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario19/1_NFS_Benefits/README.md

 Shared PVs are by definition good when several PODs must access the same volume.
 Here are a few use cases for RWX:

-- Scale-out: if the data sits outide of the POD, the container image will obviously be smaller & then faster to start.
+- Scale-out: if the data sits outside of the POD, the container image will obviously be smaller & then faster to start.
 Also, scaling this application will only lead to multiplying the PODs, while the data & the volume will not change.
 A typical example is a Web Frontend, such as WordPress.
 - Upgrade: you probably prefer a non-disruptive upgrade of your application...
 Rolling updates are much easier & faster with shared PVs
 - Efficiency: if you were to use storage on the host, duplicating the same PVC over and over may lead to a quick lack of space left on the device
 - CI/CD: probably a consequences coming from the previous points, however, managing several versions of an application (build/test/run ...) while using the same volume can improve TTM.